developmentseed/eoapi-template/README.md

 ## Docker

-Before deploying the application, you can start exploring the different services using *Docker*
+Before deploying the application on the cloud, you can start by exploring it with a local *Docker* deployment

 ```
 docker compose up